Exact and Approximate Conformal Inference for Multi-Output Regression: Approximate Conformal Inference for Multi-Output Regression

-where the test points $z(t, d) = z_0 + t d, t \in \bbR$ are restricted on a line.
-We briefly described the main steps and display the detailed algorithm in the appendix. \begin{enumerate} \item Fit a model $\mu_0$ on the observed training set $\Data_n$ and predict a feasible point $z_0 = \mu_0(x_{n+1})$. \item For a collection of search directions $\{d_1, \ldots, d_K\}$, perform a bisection search in $[t_{\min}, 0]$ and $[0, t_{\max}]$ to output solutions $\hat \ell(d_k)$ and $\hat u(d_k)$ of \Cref{eq:directional_conformity} at direction $d_k$, after at most $\log_2(\frac{t_{\max} - t_{\min}}{\epsilon_r})$ iterations for an optimization tolerance $\epsilon_r >0$.
-Notice that the star-shape hypothesis implies that we will have only two roots on the selected directions. \item Fit a convex set on the roots obtained at the previous step $\{\hat \ell(d_k), \hat u(d_k)\}_{k \in [K]}$.
-In practice, when one uses a least-squares ellipse as the convex approximate, a number of search directions $K$ is proportional to the dimension $q$ of the target $y_{n+1}$, is sufficient.
+We briefly described the main steps and display the detail in \Cref{alg:rootCP}. \looseness=-1 \begin{enumerate} \item Fit a model $\mu_0$ on the observed training set $\Data_n$ and predict a feasible point $z_0 = \mu_0(x_{n+1})$. \item For a collection of search directions $\{d_1, \ldots, d_K\}$, perform a bisection search in $[t_{\min}, 0]$ and $[0, t_{\max}]$ to output solutions $\hat \ell(d_k)$ and $\hat u(d_k)$ of \Cref{eq:directional_conformity} at direction $d_k$, after at most $\log_2(\frac{t_{\max} - t_{\min}}{\epsilon_r})$ iterations for an optimization tolerance $\epsilon_r >0$.
+Notice that the star-shape assumption implies that we will have only two roots on the selected directions. \item Fit a convex set on the roots obtained at the previous step $\{\hat \ell(d_k), \hat u(d_k)\}_{k \in [K]}$.
+In practice, when one uses a least-squares ellipse as the convex approximation, a number of search directions $K$ proportional to the dimension $q$ of the target $y_{n+1}$ is sufficient.
 This is not necessarily the case for the convex hull.
-We refer to \Cref{fig:root-1} where we observe that many more search directions are needed to cover the conformal set. \end{enumerate}
+We refer to \Cref{fig:root-1} where we observe that many more search directions are needed to cover the conformal set when using the convex hull approximation. \end{enumerate}

+The root-finding approach can also be adapted to \texttt{unionCP} by approximating the level-line boundary of the $\mathcal{E}_i$ score difference introduced in \Cref{eqn:pval-change}.
+In so doing, the previous restriction to quadratic functions that enabled an explicit construction is no longer necessary, at the cost of an approximation.
+We illustrate this generalization to different score functions in \Cref{fig:approximate_level_sets}.